troessner/articles/draft-how-does-mutant-work.markdown

 * [part 1](https://troessner.svbtle.com/lessons-learned-from-some-of-the-best-ruby-codebases-out-there-part-1): The [Concord](https://github.com/mbj/concord) gem and the [Procto](https://github.com/snusnu/procto) gem
 * [part 2](https://troessner.svbtle.com/lessons-learned-from-some-of-the-best-ruby-codebases-out-there-part-2): The [IceNine](https://github.com/dkubb/ice_nine) gem
-* [part 3](https://troessner.svbtle.com/lessons-learned-from-some-of-the-best-ruby-codebases-out-there-part-3)): The abstract type](https://en.wikipedia.org/wiki/Abstract_type) and the Adamantium](https://github.com/dkubb/adamantium) gem
+* [part 3](https://troessner.svbtle.com/lessons-learned-from-some-of-the-best-ruby-codebases-out-there-part-3)): The [abstract type](https://en.wikipedia.org/wiki/Abstract_type) gem and the Adamantium](https://github.com/dkubb/adamantium) gem

  You do not need to read part 2 and 3 to fully understand everything down below but you **should** read [part 1](https://troessner.svbtle.com/lessons-learned-from-some-of-the-best-ruby-codebases-out-there-part-1) as I will refer to `Concord` and `Procto` quite often.